 FESBAL channels most of the requests for food submitted to any of the Ebro Puleva companies in Spain.
-In 2008, the Foundation made donations of Group products, which, if put on the market, would have had a value of 466,000 euro.
-The Ebro Puleva Foundation also continued financing the participation of 14 food banks in the Workshops for Improvement of Transparency and Good Management Practices run by Fundación Lealtad, to implement the principles of transparency and good practices in their management.
+In 2009, the Foundation made donations of Group products, which, if put on the market, would have had a value of 977,000 euro.
+Our subsidiaries Riviana and New World Pasta in the USA and Canada have developed a similar initiative, donating their rice and pasta products to several local food banks.
+Last year, the two companies made donations valued at 1,305,000 dollars.

+The Ebro Puleva Foundation also continued financing the Workshops for Improvement of Transparency and Good Management Practices run by Fundación Lealtad, an initiative in which 12-15 food banks in Cantabria participated to implement the principles of transparency and good practices in their management.